RadwaElaraby/MADRL-readings/README.md

 Settings: fully cooperative, partially observable

-Approach: they use a deep Q network and developed 2 methods
+Approach: they use a deep Q network

+They developed 2 methods:
-1. Reinforced Inter-AgentLearning (RIAL):
+1. Reinforced Inter-Agent Learning (RIAL):
-end-to-end trainable withinan agent (no gradients are passed between agents)
+- end-to-end trainable within an agent (no gradients are passed between agents).
+- two deep Q_u abd Q_m networks $Q_u^a(o_t^a, m_{t-1}^a', h_{t-1}^a, u^a)$ where
+o_t^a is the agent's local observation, m_{t-1}^a' is the received message from the previou

-2. Differentiable Inter-Agent Learning (DIAL) gradients can be pushed through thecommunication channel, yielding a system that is end-to-end trainable even across agents
+2. Differentiable Inter-Agent Learning (DIAL): gradients can be pushed through the communication channel, yielding a system that is end-to-end trainable even across agents.

 They followed a centralized training decentralized execution paradigm.

-Centralized training is done via parameter sharing (learning only one network for all agents) in RIAL and via both parameter sharing and pushing gradients across agents through the communication channel.
+Centralized training is achieved via:
+- parameter sharing (learning a single network) in RIAL.
+- parameter sharing and pushing gradients across agents through the communication channel in DIAL.

 ---